Back

 Is There an Alaska Cruise Season in November?

 No, there is no active Alaska cruise season in November.
-The standard cruise season runs from late April through September, with most ships completing their final sailings by mid to late September.
-Regular cruise departures are not scheduled in November.
+The standard cruise season runs from late April or May through September, with most ships completing their final sailings by mid to late September.

 What Is Alaska Like in November?

-Alaska in November is firmly in late fall transitioning to winter.
-Temperatures are cold across most regions, and snowfall is common in many areas, especially inland and at higher elevations.
-Coastal communities also experience chilly, wet conditions.
+November is late fall moving into winter.
+Temperatures are cold across most regions, snowfall is common inland and at higher elevations, and coastal communities often experience chilly, wet weather.

 Why Alaska Cruises Do Not Operate in Late Fall